Working at NBSS

 Reopening NBSS is essential to our mission, the education and training that we deliver, and the future of the School.
 We feel confident in our ability to provide a safe, healthy, and productive environment for everyone at NBSS.
 However, it will take the commitment and dedication of our entire community to see us through this challenging moment.

-We will proceed with great caution as we closely watch the trends in Greater Boston.
+We proceed with great caution as we closely watch the trends in Greater Boston.
 Our response and contingency plans will flex and adapt as necessary to maintain the health and safety of our community—students, faculty, and employees alike.
-While working at NBSS will feel different in many ways as we move forward, we are optimistic about the opportunities for growth this moment presents.
+While working at NBSS will feel different in many ways as we move forward, we are optimistic about the opportunities for learning and growth this moment presents.

 - What should I do if I'm diagnosed with COVID-19?